Big Brother's Watching

 After receiving an urgent phone call, a man watched and re-watched the tape from live feed in a small California town called Sunnydale.
 He opened a thick folder he already knew by heart, yet continued to reread.
 Finally making his decision, he placed a call.
 While he waited, he wondered if this was a good idea.

-From what he read, she wasn't one to play by the rules, didn't do well with authority figures.
+From what he read, she wasn't one to play by the rules, and didn't do well with authority figures.
 She was a wild card.
-The temptation of all the untapped potential he saw in her not to mention the benefits from her being able to train others.
+The temptation of all that untapped potential he saw in her, not to mention the benefits if he could convince her to train others.
 He had to at least try, and he already knew her situation.
 Luckily, he hadn't pulled the surveillance.
 No, he needed just one more piece of information then he could figure out the best way to approach, Buffy Anne Summers.
 Somehow, he thought the usual methods could end with someone getting badly hurt or killed, namely him.

 Several hours later, a knock sounded at the door.
 "Come in."

 "You requested to see me, sir?"
 A young man in army fatigues with sandy blonde hair and blue eyes stepped into the office.

 "Yes, come in Sgt.
 Finn.
 Sit down; I need to ask you some questions regarding your time with the Initiative in Sunnydale."

 Riley paled under his tan as he sat down.
 "Sir, if you don't mind my asking how do you know about that?
 I thought all records destroyed at the sight."